-Genesis 1, verse 2 reveals to us that God’s Spirit was hovering over the face of the deep--in waiting--to act, thus, introducing us to the Spirit portion of the trinity.
-As we continue reading (in verse three), we immediately see God’s word begin to transform the very face of the deep.
+Genesis 1:2 reveals to us that God’s Spirit was hovering over the “face of the deep,” the void of dark waters, in waiting to act, thus, introducing us to the Spirit portion of the trinity.
+As we continue reading in verse three, we immediately see God’s word begin to transform the deep as he begins to create.

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
-All things were made through him, and without him was not any thing made that was made.” -John 1:1-3
+All things were made through Him, and without Him was not anything made that was made.”

-Throughout chapter one of Genesis, you will notice a pattern starting in verse three.
-This pattern is a repetitive sequence of words: “Let there be” or Let the”.
-These words were the actual manifestation of the existence of things.
-Are you getting this?
-The action of God’s word (the work) points to the Holy Spirit, and the words themselves point to Christ (John 1:1-3).
-Just like that in three short verses God has given us our first look into his image.
-(Christ is the emodiment of God's total message and His message is spoken in words.
-Thus, the Word is His words.)
+Throughout chapter one of Genesis you will notice a pattern starting in verse three.
+This pattern is a repetitive sequence of statements beginning with the word, “let.”
+This word begins the actual manifestation of the existence of things.
+The action of God’s word, the work being done, points to the Holy Spirit, and the words themselves point to Christ in John 1:1-3.
+Just like that, in three short verses, God gave us our first look into His image.
+Christ is the embodiment of God's total message and His message is spoken in words.
 Our one God exists in three persons.
-This brings new meaning to the saying, “words have power”.
+This brings new meaning to the saying, “words have power.”

 Use today’s lesson to remind yourself that you are a created being.
 You were designed to exist as one of three persons within your marriage.
-Thus, walk in a manner that is pleasing to God, “…bearing fruit in every good work and increasing in the knowledge of God” (Colossians 1:10).
-Thus, allowing your unions to mirror the example of Father, Spirit, and Son.
+Thus, walk in a manner that is pleasing to God, “Bearing fruit in every good work and increasing in the knowledge of God,” as stated in Colossians 1:10.
+Allow your unions to mirror the example of Father, Son and Holy Spirit.
 Be willing to accept that the work done by the Word on the cross is sufficient enough for you to be forgiven and to extend forgiveness within your marriage.
 Here’s to marriages that last!

-(Please note that the actual word trinity is never used in scripture.
-It is simply a term that makes it easier to describe the existence of Father, Son, and Spirit.
-If you grew up not accepting the word trinity try not to let the word hinder your growth.
-Use this time to wrap your mind around the beauty of God’s nature so that you can use his nature to transform the appearance of your marriage).
+Please note: The actual word “trinity” is never used in scripture.
+It is simply a term that makes it easier to describe the existence of Father, Son and Holy Spirit.
+If you grew up not accepting the word “trinity” try not to let the word hinder your growth.
+Use this time to wrap your mind around the beauty of God’s nature so that you can use His nature to transform your marriage.

-- Do you believe that God’s Word declares the existence of Christ?
+· Do you believe that God’s Word declares the existence of Christ?
 Why or Why not?
-If no, can you explain John 1:1-3?
+If not, can you explain John 1:1-3?